-An organization helps DC students continue their university studies
+Scholarships for a Dream: An organization helps DC students with their university studies

 El Tiempo Latino cover story

 By Olga Imbaquingo

 Discipline and perseverance are two qualities cultivated by Keiri Sánchez, a young girl who will one day be a pilot.
 That’s been her dream since the first time she rode a plane as a child.
 Now she is 18 years old and the Uniting People with Opportunities (UPO) organization, with the delivery of a $10,000 scholarship, is helping her take a step toward reaching her goal.

 During the 35th annual breakfast in memory of Dr. Martin Luther King Jr., UPO awarded the efforts of Sánchez and four other students with $10,000 each to realize their desire to be an engineer, biologist, therapist, and zoologist.
 Sánchez, a student at Bell Multicultural High School, was the only Latina to receive this scholarship on January 18.

 In addition to academic excellence, the directors of Uniting People with Opportunities take into account the value of applicants’ community and volunteer work.
 “They go through a demanding selection process.
 The winners are not only given this money but we accompany them until they reach their final goal,” said Juan Jara, vice president of City National Bank.
 He, along with Gabriela Mossi, are Latinos on the board of directors of Uniting People with Opportunities.

 The Joseph A. Beavers College Scholarship fund is supported by private donors.
 Thus 170 young people and their families have [received scholarships and] crossed the poverty line.